Paul513607/Java-Laboratory/Laboratory6/README6.md

 The FileManager class exports the game as PNG when the button is clicked by __snapshoting__ the root JavaFX node onto a WritableImage, whilst a FileChooser let's the user choose where to store the file. <br />
 For serialization, we use FreeMarker.
 We'll serialize as JSON files, and the GameGraph, GameNode, GameEdge classes must implement Serializable. <br />
 For saving, the FileManager uses a FileChooser to let the user choose where to store the save, and it uses an ObjectMapper to write the GameGraph.class as json to that path.<br />
 For loading, the FileManager uses a FileChooser to let the user choose where to load the file from, and it uses an ObjectMapper to read from that file and deserialize it into a GameGraph object.
 That object is passed through to the MainFrame and DrawingPanel.
-The MainFrame stores it, and calls on DrawingPanel to draw the grid from the template GameGraph. <br />
+The MainFrame stores it, and calls on DrawingPanel to draw the grid from the template GameGraph.
+If we could not deserialize the file into a GameGraph we the load function throws an InvalidGameGraphException. <br />
 I also added functionality for a HelpButton and an ExitButton, and made an AlertBox class which creates a new scene with a given title and message. <br /> <br />